 To translate those representations into a mathematical form, now we decompose each of the impact terms (i.e. A, B, C, ...), in equation 2.
-Suppose that in the landscape there are nk features of the same type of infrastructure k, and let the ZoI of feature i of an infrastructure k follow a ZoI ϕik = f(dik;rk), where dik is the distance to feature (ik) and rk is its ZoI radius.
-We can sum the effect of each feature on animal habitat selection, so that the impact terms in equation 2 become:
+Suppose that in the landscape there are nk features of the same type of infrastructure k, and let the ZoI of feature i of an infrastructure k follow ϕik = f(dik;rk), where dik is the distance to feature (ik) and rk is its ZoI radius.
+We can sum the effect of each feature on animal habitat selection in spatial point j, with dijk being the distance between point j and feature i, and the impact terms in equation 2 become:

 nk

-Ik = βkXk = Xβikϕik (3)
+Ij,k = βkXk = Xβikϕik (3)

 i=1

-Typically, only the nearest feature is considered, resulting on the implicit assumption that βi = 0 for all i > 1 (where the features are ordered by increasing distance).
+Typically, only the nearest feature is considered, resulting on the implicit assumption that βi = 0 for all but the nearest feature.
 Thus, eq.
 3 turns into: